Leela Naidu: Film career

 Naidu made her film debut alongside Balraj Sahni in Anuradha (1962), directed by Hrishikesh Mukherjee.
 Mukherjee cast Naidu in the role after he happened to see one of her pictures taken by Kamaladevi Chattopadhyay.
-Though it was not successful at the box office, the film went on to win the National Film Award for Best Feature Film, and garnered Naidu critical acclaim.
-The movie's music, including the songs "Haye Re Woh Din Kewn Na Aaye", "Jaane Kaise Sapnon Mein Kho Gayin Ankhiyan" and "Kaise Din Beete Kaisi Beeti Raatein", were composed by sitar maestro Ravi Shankar.
+Though it was not successful at the box office, it went on to win the National Film Award for Best Feature Film, and garnered Naidu critical acclaim, including its songs, "Haye Re Woh Din Kewn Na Aaye", "Jaane Kaise Sapnon Mein Kho Gayin Ankhiyan" and "Kaise Din Beete Kaisi Beeti Raatein", were composed by sitar maestro Ravi Shankar.
 Naidu's next film was Nitin Bose's Umeed (1962), alongside Ashok Kumar and Joy Mukherjee.

 She played an offbeat role as an adulterous wife in Yeh Rastey Hain Pyar Ke (1963), directed by R.K.
-Nayyar.
-The movie, which co-starred Sunil Dutt and Rehman, was based on the real life case K. M. Nanavati vs. State of Maharashtra.
-Despite its topical nature and controversial theme, the movie flopped; however, some of its songs, notably "Ye Khaamoshiyaan, Ye Tanahaaiyaan", became quite popular.
+Nayyar, co-starring Sunil Dutt and Rehman, was based on the real life case K. M. Nanavati vs. State of Maharashtra.
+The film did well at the box office and some of its songs, notably "Ye Khaamoshiyaan, Ye Tanahaaiyaan", became quite popular.

 In 1963, Naidu played the lead role of a rebellious young bride in the first Merchant Ivory film The Householder, directed by James Ivory.
 According to Leela in her 2009 semi-biography, Ivory and Ismail Merchant had approached her about making their first ever feature movie with a story about an archaeologist, but this fell through as the backers did not like the film script.
 She then suggested to Merchant-Ivory, making a movie about a book called The Householder by Ruth Prawer Jhabvala, which led to their introduction to Ruth and a fruitful lifelong partnership.
 Satyajit Ray lent his crew, got many of the actors he used in his movies to act in this movie, selected the music and musicians, re-cut and reedited the final version, thus guiding and teaching Merchant-Ivory in movie making technique which they successfully used in their award-winning movies and documentaries in the future.